Internal Links

 when a plumber or plasterer can earn more in a day than an

 electronics engineer gets in a week.
-In the last year it has transpired that MP's don't
+In 2009 it transpired that MP's don't

 just get their own salaries either.
 Their wives are employed by them, as are their sons and daughters,